prchyr/t576Analysis/README.md

 the basic analysis framework for t576.

-TODO:  fix the positions for some remaining events (run 4 mostly). expand the TUtil class to include the SVD.
+TODO:  fix the positions for some remaining events (run 4 mostly).

 # Dependencies: